More US ships head toward Israel and 2,000 troops are on heightened alert. A look at US assistance

 WEAPONS AND SPECIAL OPERATIONS FORCES

 U.S. defense officials say the administration has already given Israel small diameter bombs, other munition and interceptor missiles for its Iron Dome air defense system, and more will come.
-The U.S. is also getting U.S. defense companies to expedite weapons orders by Israel that were already on the books, including munitions for Israel’s Iron Dome air defense system.
+The U.S. is also getting defense companies to expedite weapons orders by Israel that were already on the books, including munitions for the Iron Dome.

 AIR FORCE WARPLANES